Senegal Ruling Coalition, Opposition Claim Poll Victory - UrduPoint

 Senegal Ruling Coalition, Opposition Claim Poll Victory

-Dakar, Aug 1 (UrduPoint / Pakistan Point News - 1st Aug, 2022 ) :The Senegalese opposition on Monday said it had won a "comfortable" majority in legislative elections, shortly after President Macky Sall's ruling coalition also claimed victory.
+Dakar, Aug 2 (UrduPoint / Pakistan Point News - 2nd Aug, 2022 ) :Senegal's opposition and President Macky Sall's ruling coalition on Monday both claimed to have won legislative elections in the West African country, while the vote count continued.

-"We won 30 departments" out of the 46 in the west African country and overseas Constituencies, Aminata Toure, head of the presidential coalition, told reporters late Sunday.

-"This undoubtedly gives us a majority in the National Assembly."
-"We have given a majority in the National Assembly to our coalition president," Sall, she added, without giving the number of seats won by her camp or whether it was an absolute or relative majority.

-It also failed to specify the number of seats or what kind of majority it was claiming.

-"We call on national and international opinion to act as witnesses against any attempt to manipulate the results," the opposition said in a statement.
+"What is undeniable is that it is we who won this election," Khalifa Sall, one of the opposition leaders, said at a press conference.

+"We won and we will not accept that our victory is stolen from us," he said.

-The opposition had hoped the elections would impose a cohabitation, or divided government, on Sall and curb any ambitions he may have for a third term.
+The opposition hoped the elections would impose a cohabitation, or divided government, on Sall and curb any ambitions he may have for a third term.

-Sunday's polls were an important test for Sall after local elections in March saw the opposition win in major cities, including Dakar, Ziguinchor in the south and Thies in the west.
+The polls, the last before presidential elections in 2024, were an important test for Sall after local elections in January saw the opposition win in major cities, including the capital Dakar, Ziguinchor in the south and Thies in the west.

+Toure on Sunday night claimed to have won 30 of the 46 departments in the country and overseas Constituencies.

+"We call on national and international opinion to act as witnesses against any attempt to manipulate the results," the opposition said in a statement Monday.

+Ahead of the election, Yewwi Askan Wi ("Liberate the People" in Wolof, one of Senegal's national languages), the main opposition coalition headed by Ousmane Sonko, who came third in the 2019 presidential election, joined forces with Wallu Senegal ("Save Senegal"), led by former president Abdoulaye Wade.

+"The provisional results of the legislative elections show that the President of the Republic Macky Sall lost the elections .

+.. and that he will not have a majority in the National Assembly," Wallu Senegal declared Monday.

+The coalition also said prominent politicians including former prime minister Toure had been beaten.

-Initial indications were that the poll was close and that the main opposition coalition gained ground, particularly in urban areas, according to local media.
+Provisional overall results are due no later than Friday, but initial indications sugget the poll was close and that the main opposition coalition had gained ground, particularly in urban areas, according to local media.

 Sall has promised to appoint a prime minister -- a position he abolished and then restored in December 2021 -- from the winning camp.